 This idea of expecting the unexpected continues beyond your baby’s birth, too.
 It’s an important lesson to remember in the postpartum period and as your child continues to grow, so that you (and the support team you surround yourself with) can be ready for any scenario that comes along.

 Interested in hiring a doula?
-Start your search on Juno here.
+Start your search on Meela here.

 There probably isn’t a parent out there who expects that bringing a newborn home will be smooth sailing.
 However, most parents aren’t really prepared for just how hard it truly is to have a baby.